USU Small Farms Lab

 Dr. Melanie Stock

-Assistant Professor / Urban & Small Farms Extension Specialist
+Associate Professor / Urban & Small Farms Extension Specialist

 Department of Plants, Soils, and Climate Utah State University

-Hi, I’m Dr. Melanie Stock, soil scientist and avid urban homesteader.
+Hi, I’m Dr. Melanie Stock, soil scientist and urban homesteader.
 My work focuses on high-value crops and resource-use efficiency to improve the environmental sustainability and economic viability of small farms.
 Here in my lab, we believe in the future of small farms through farm diversification and bringing simplicity, yet precision, management approaches.
 We conduct research and extension to help growers do their best work.

 Education background